-Scientists link excess sugar to cancerFebruary 1st, 2013 in Medical research /
+Scientists link excess sugar to cancerFebruary 1, 2013 in Medicine & Health / Medical research

 Sugars are needed to provide us with energy and in moderate amounts contribute to our well-being.
 Sustained high levels of sugars, as is found in diabetics, damages our cells and now is shown that can also increase our chance to get cancer: The dose makes the poison as Paracelsus said.

 It is well known that obesity is a leading cause of diabetes, a disease where the body fails to control blood sugar levels.
 High blood sugar levels are characteristic in obesity and diabetes.
 What is less well known is that diabetes and obesity are also linked to an increase in cancer risk.
 That is, the diabetic population has up to double chances to suffer pancreatic or colon cancer among others, according to well sustained epidemiological studies.
 With obesity in British and Spanish children reaching 16%, the highest in Europe, this epidemic has major health implications.
 How obesity or diabetes increase cancer risk has been a major health issue.